 The Public Works Department actively maintains road shoulders and leisure trails, often facing challenges due to the limited space available for parking full-sized trucks.
 This frequently results in traffic disruptions or damage to the landscape when trucks are parked on the road's shoulders.
 To address these issues, a smaller vehicle like a Utility Task Vehicle (UTV) would greatly enhance operational efficiency.
 A UTV would enable staff to perform their tasks away from the road, significantly reducing the likelihood of damaging the landscape and minimizing interference with traffic.
+The UTV would be housed in the garage and can be driven from Town Hall to the bike path to be used on the leisure trails, or it can be transported longer distances on the trailer the Town has.

 Additionally, a UTV would streamline several daily activities.
 It is ideally suited for tasks such as efficient litter collection along the parkway and Beachwalker Drive, traffic sign maintenance, and conducting inspections on leisure trails, landscapes, and roadways.
-Its compact size ensures minimal disruption to motorists and individuals using the leisure trails.
+It has a max speed of 30 mph, and its compact size ensures minimal disruption to motorists and to cyclists and walkers using the leisure trails.
 Furthermore, the UTV's 4-wheel drive capabilities make it versatile enough to operate on various terrains, including beach areas, when necessary.
 This adaptability makes it an invaluable asset in enhancing the effectiveness of public works operations while safeguarding the environment and community enjoyment.